tc39/source-map/proposals/debug-id.md

 # Source Map Debug ID Proposal

-This document presents a proposal to add globally unique build or debug IDs to source maps and generated code, making build artifacts self-identifying.
+This document presents a proposal to add globally unique build or debug IDs to source maps and generated code, making build artifacts self-identifying and facilitating bidirectional references between Source Maps and generated code.

 ## Current Status